 2000 – 2011

 The symbols seemed unable to sit still and were bouncing.
-The mobility and bright colors hinted at the character and individuality of the young viewers, who cannot concentrate for long and love to run and jump.
+The mobility and bright colors hint at the character and individuality of the young viewers, who cannot concentrate for long and love to run and jump.

 Below is the Disney logo.